admiller125/UFOs/README.md

 ## Overview of Project

-In this project we created an interactive web application that collected UFO sighting data into a table and allowed the data to be filtered using different parameters.
+In this project we created an interactive web application that collected and organized UFO sighting data into a table and allowed the data to be filtered using different parameters.

 ### Purpose